Prapti-kul/prapti-kul/README.md

 ## 👩‍💻 About Me

 - 🎓 Electronics & Telecommunication Engineering Graduate
-- 💻 Passionate about Python, AI, and Software Development
+- 💻 Passionate about Python, Artificial Intelligence, and Software Development
-- 🌱 Continuously learning and building real-world projects
+- 🌱 Currently building practical projects and improving my technical skills
-- 🎯 Goal: Become a Python Developer / AI Engineer
+- 🎯 Aspiring Python Developer with a strong interest in AI, Machine Learning, and Data Science
-- ⚡ I enjoy solving problems, exploring new technologies, and creating practical applications.

 ---